Political evenings

 Concrete proposals from the college on which the council must decide go through the PDO model: Image formation - Judgment formation - Decision formation.
 Image formation is about the council being able to get a good picture of the proposal.
 What is it about and (sometimes just as important) what is it not about.
 What are the consequences of the requested decision and who all has been involved in the preliminary process.

 An imaging session is open to the public.
 Interested parties may attend as observers.
 It is also possible to participate in the discussion.
 At the beginning of the session you will have a maximum of 5 minutes to give your opinion to the council members.
-If you wish, you can remain at the table afterwards to answer possible questions from the council members.
+If you wish, you can remain at the table afterwards to answer any questions the council members may have.
+See "Participate or speak in" at the bottom of this page.

 Judgment session

 The next step toward decision-making is the Judgment phase.
 The council members state what they think about the proposal and they debate it with each other.
 They question each other and in case of disagreement they will try to use arguments to convince the other to revise his opinion.
 This stage is all about political debate.
-If a council member plans to table a motion or amendment, it will often be announced at this stage to find supporters.
+If a council member plans to make a motion or amendment in the decision-making process, it will often be announced at this stage to find supporters.
 This makes the judgment session the most important step in the decision-making process in terms of content.

 The council meeting is open to the public and always takes place in the council chamber.
 Interested parties may attend as listeners.